autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

  - [X] **D.1 Proxy discrimination**: Have we ensured that the model does not rely on variables or proxies for variables that are unfairly discriminatory?

     _We are explicitly using a variable to measure gender in our modeling.
 As mentioned above, other sources of discrimination (like individuals who are less likely to use social media not appearing in the dataset) may exist but are not measurable in our dataset.
 The broader issue of bias in social media networks is something we have discussed but are not able to mitigate over the course of this project (see Unintended use section below)._

  - [X] **D.2 Fairness across groups**: Have we tested model results for fairness with respect to different affected groups (e.g., tested for disparate error rates)?

     *Our analysis is focused on improving fairness in IM algorithms.
 We optimize for fairness with respect to gender (categorized as males and females).
 Further iterations on this project could optimize for fairness with respect to other categories (like whether people reside in urban or rural parts of China).
-An important future step would be to optimize for fairness with respect to intersectional identities (Hoffman, 2019).*
+An important future step would be to optimize for fairness with respect to intersectional identities (Crenshaw, 1989; Hoffman, 2019).*

  - [ ] **D.3 Metric selection**: Have we considered the effects of optimizing for our defined metrics and considered additional metrics?

      _This project is focused on improving current metrics for selecting influencers in a network based on influence alone.
 Here, we are incorporating an additional measure of fairness.
 We have not considered additional metrics for this project.
 Future work might want to consider other ways of measuring fairness, which is an active area of research (e.g., as explained in [this YouTube video](https://www.youtube.com/watch?v=g-z84_nRQhw))._